Blunk-electronic/ET/README.md

 $ et --make_configuration my_configuration.txt
 ```

 - This file is now placed in the root directory of your KiCad projects.
-Edit this file according to your own customs.
+Edit it according to your customs.

 - To import a single KiCad V4 design run this command: